Charmian O'Connor: Other activities

 O'Connor served as a member of the Ministerial Advisory Group for science and technology, and on the national commission for UNESCO.
-Between 1979 and 1981, she was the national president of the New Zealand Federation of University Women, and later was chair of the board of trustees of the Kate Edger Educational Charitable Trust for nine years from 2005.
-She served on the councils of a number of educational institutions, including the Manukau Institute of Technology, Unitec Institute of Technology, and the Diocesan School for Girls.
+Between 1979 and 1981, she was the national president of the New Zealand Federation of University Women.
+In 2005, she founded the Kate Edger Foundation, which awards upwards of in scholarships and fellowships to women annually.
+A Master’s Degree in Science scholarship of is awarded annually by the foundation in O'Connor's honour.
+She served as the foundation's chair of trustee board for nine years from its establishment and remained as a trustee until 2021.

+O'Connor served on the councils of a number of educational institutions, including the Manukau Institute of Technology, Unitec Institute of Technology, and the Diocesan School for Girls.

 Between 1961 and 1962, O'Connor was the secretary of the Auckland branch of the New Zealand Institute of Chemistry, and was later a member of the Academy Council of the Royal Society of New Zealand.

 In 1982, O'Connor was appointed as a justice of the peace.

 Honours and awards

 In the 1989 Queen's Birthday Honours, O'Connor was appointed a Commander of the Order of the British Empire, for services to chemistry, education and the community.
 She became a Dame Companion of the New Zealand Order of Merit, for services to chemistry and education, in the 2018 Queen's Birthday Honours.

 O'Connor was elected a Fellow of the Royal Society of New Zealand in 1986, and is also a Fellow of the Royal Society of Chemistry and a Fellow of the New Zealand Institute of Chemistry.

 In 2018, during the celebrations to mark 125 years of women's suffrage in New Zealand, the science faculty at the University of Auckland was temporarily renamed the Dame Charmian O'Connor Faculty of Science in honour of O'Connor's contribution to science.